 What's the difference between ISO 13485 and ISO 9001?

-Do we need to adhere to both or just one of them?
+Do you need to adhere to both, or just one of them?

 Fortunately, you only need to worry about ISO 13485:2016 if you're going to make and distribute medical devices.
 To obtain a CE marking, which indicates conformity with safety standards for products sold in the European Economic Area, medical device manufacturers must either obtain a certification with a notified body or have a quality system in place.